 Symptoms

-Normally, the size of the oval window in a newborn does not exceed the size of a pin head and is reliably covered with a valve that prevents the discharge of blood from the pulmonary circulation to the large one.
-With an open oval window ranging in size from 4.5-19 mm or incompletely closing it with a valve, a child may experience transient cerebral circulation disorders, signs of hypoxemia and the development of such severe complications, how ischemic stroke, kidney infarction, paradoxical embolism and myocardial infarction.
+Normally, the size of the oval window in a newborn does not exceed the size of a pinhead and is securely covered with a valve that prevents the discharge of blood from the pulmonary circulation to the large one.
+With an open oval window measuring 4.5-19 mm or incomplete closure of the valve, the child may experience transient cerebrovascular accidents, signs of hypoxemia and the development of such severe complications, How ischemic stroke, renal infarction, paradoxical embolism and myocardial infarction.

-• the appearance of severe pallor or cyanosis during severe crying, screaming, straining or bathing the child;
+• the appearance of severe pallor or cyanosis during strong crying, screaming, straining or bathing the child;

 • poor weight gain and poor appetite;

-• rapid fatigue with signs of heart failure (shortness of breath, increased heart rate);
+• fatigue with signs of heart failure (shortness of breath, increased heart rate);

 • the child’s predisposition to frequent inflammatory diseases of the bronchopulmonary system;